Animal and human bites may cause puncture

 blood vessels, nerves, tendons, ligaments, joints, bones, or internal organs,

 have been injured.

-- Determine whether evaluation and treatment by a
+- Determine if treatment by a

-doctor are needed.
+doctor is needed.

 - Clean the wound to prevent bacterial infections,